ytakzk/cloud_table/README.md

 ![system architecture](https://github.com/ytakzk/cloud_table/raw/master/images/system_architecture.jpg)

-The easiest way to run this program is using Docker.
+The easiest way to set up this environment is to use Docker.

 #### For the first time